 - Familiarity with the arts-in-education community of Chicago's major cultural institutions through events and partnerships

 - Special projects related to theater, education, dramaturgy and teaching

-- A cover letter stating: 1) your specific interest/s in this particular internship, 2) your available dates, 3) weekly time commitment, 4) how you hope this internship will support your future goals, 5) other CST internships you are applying for (if applicable)
+- A cover letter stating: 1) your specific interest/s in this particular internship, 2) your available start and end dates, 3) hourly time commitment each week, 4) how you hope this internship will support your future goals, 5) other CST internships you are applying for (if applicable)